After Dam Failure, Thousands Flee In Myanmar

 Officials are also surveying a major bridge that was damaged by the floodwaters.
 The concrete bridge appears to have cracked and is sagging in multiple places, above a fast-rushing river.
 The bridge connects two of the country's largest cities, according to AFP.

-Deputy Minister for Construction Kyaw Linn told AFP that he's concerned about how the flood may have impacted the supporting towers of the bridge.
+Deputy Minister for Construction Kyaw Linn told AFP that he's concerned about how the flood may have affected the supporting towers of the bridge.
 "We will get divers to go down and check after the water levels recede," he said.

 It's not clear what, precisely, caused the dam to fail, though the area has been experiencing heavy rain.
-Reuters, citing state media, said that local officials had inspected the dam a few days ago and said it was in good condition.
+Reuters, citing state media, said local officials had inspected the dam a few days ago and said it was in good condition.
 "There is nothing to be concerned about," administrator Tun Nay Aung is quoted as saying.

 This isn't the first recent flood for the country.
 "The deluge comes just weeks after heavy monsoon rains pummelled Myanmar, causing widespread flash floods that forced some 150,000 people to flee their homes," AFP reported.